Published on July 30, 2020

 - Helped to prevent the enactment of 2017 health care reform legislation that would have made draconian cuts to Medicaid and other changes that undermine the health care and supportive services that individuals with Down syndrome need.

-- Congressional directive to NIH to establish the INvestigation of Co-occurring conditions across the Lifespan to Understand Down syndrome project, launched in 2018.
+- Congressional directive to NIH to establish the INvestigation of Co-occurring conditions across the Lifespan to Understand Down syndrome project, launched in June 2018.

 - Congressional directive to the National Council on Disability to serve as an interagency coordinator on ABLE Act implementation launched in 2018.

 - On April 18, 2019, the Advancing Care for Exceptional (ACE) Kids Act (Public Law No: 116-16) was passed to address obstacles to the coordination of care in state-based Medicaid programs for children with complex medical conditions who may seek care across state lines.

 - On September 17, 2020, the United States Commission on Civil Rights (USCCR) released their report on subminimum wage and its impact on people with disabilities

 - On March 25, 2020, the Supporting Older Americans Act of 2020 (Public Law No: 116-131) was signed into law and included a provision that would provide care givers and long-term care services to those with Alzheimer’s at any age.